Requirements Analysis & Ensuring Stakeholder Satisfaction

 Gantt Charts for Your Requirements Management Plan

-Gantt charts are another technique for requirements analysis and one that is well-suited to project planning.
+Gantt charts are another technique for requirements analysis and one that’s well-suited to project planning.
 They, too, are a visual representation of the project, but not of processes, rather tasks as they are scheduled across a timeline.
 With the online Gantt chart from ProjectManager, project managers have more control over their requirements analysis and the project plan.

 A screenshot of a gantt chart in ProjectManager